openedx/docs.openedx.org/source/developers/references/legacy_guide/style_guides/sass-guidelines.rst

 Code Style
 **********

-In order to standardize and enforce Open edX's Sass coding style across multiple codebases, edX uses `Stylelint`_ which is a widely adopted CSS linter written in JavaScript.
-In particular, edX provides the `edX Stylelint Config`_ which is an npm package that defines the rule set to be used to validate Sass.
+In order to standardize and enforce the Open edX project's Sass coding style across multiple codebases, the project uses `Stylelint`_ which is a widely adopted CSS linter written in JavaScript.
+In particular, Open edX provides the `Open edX Stylelint Config`_ which is an npm package that defines the rule set to be used to validate Sass.

-EdX generally adopts the standard Stylelint rule set:
+The Open edX project generally adopts the standard Stylelint rule set:

 * `CSS Rules`_
 * `SCSS-Specific Rules`_

-If you are interested in the exceptions, see the `edX Stylelint Config README`_.
+If you are interested in the exceptions, see the `Open edX Stylelint Config README`_.

 *************
 Use Variables